Today's Articles

 A frequent adviser to government, corporate, and labor leaders, he was frequently appointed to presidential advisory boards and commissions.
 In May of 1980, Jordan was shot in the back by a lone gunman waiting in ambush outside a Fort Wayne, Indiana, motel.
 Although Joseph Paul Franklin, an avowed white racist, was charged in the shooting, he denied involvement and was acquitted.
 Fourteen years later, awaiting trial on other charges, Franklin admitted he had shot Jordan.

 After recovering from the attempted assassination, Jordan resigned as director of the Urban League.
 It became a partner in the Washington, D. C., offices of the Dallas-based firm of Akin, Gump, Strauss, Hauer, and Feld.
-Here he began serving on the boards of directors of nine major American corporations.
+Here, he began serving on the boards of directors of nine major American corporations.
 Jordan continued to be an essential behind-the-scenes operative and advocate for civil rights interests.
 The 1992 Presidential election of Jordan's longtime friend Bill Clinton propelled Jordan to more influence.

-In 2001 Jordan, Bill Bradley, and Marian Wright Edelman aided Laura Bush.
+In 2001, Jordan, Bill Bradley, and Marian Wright Edelman aided Laura Bush.
 The focus was to launch the 2nd Annual “Close The Book On Hate” Campaign.
 He is a senior managing director of the investment firm Lazard Freres & Co.
-In 2002 he wrote the book "Vernon Can Read!
+In 2002, he wrote the book "Vernon Can Read!
 A Memoir"

 In the 2004 presidential campaign, Jordan led debate preparation and negotiation efforts on behalf of John Kerry, the (then) Democratic nominee for president.
 That year, he was elected president of The Economic Club of Washington, D.C.
-In 2006, Jordan served as a member of the Iraq Study Group, formed to make recommendations on U.S. policy in Iraq.
+In 2006, Jordan served as a member of the Iraq Study Group, which was formed to make recommendations on U.S. policy in Iraq.
 In 2017, Jordan served as the commencement speaker at the 163rd commencement of Syracuse University.
 Vernon Jordan died on March 1, 2021.

 To Become a Lawyer